 Colossus Climb: Megaleg and Heavy Metal Mecha-Bowser.
 Also present in the first level of Honeyhive Galaxy, where Bee Mario has crawl all over the Queen Bee's massive body in order to collect the five star chips embedded in her hair.

 So off the wall here, it had to be mentioned twice.
-The final fight between Bowser and Mario have them fighting on an exposed battleground inside an artificial sun.
+The final fight between Bowser and Mario have them fighting on an exposed battleground inside an artificial star.
 Not to mention Melty Molten Galaxy, which takes place on a planetmade of lava!
 Justified since you're in space, where there is no air or other fluid to convey the heat.

 Co-Op Multiplayer: The Co-Star Mode in both games.
 The sequel expands on it by including an orange Luma.